mxahan/digital-cv/index.md

 ---
 - Active problem solver in pytorch forum. [bio link](https://discuss.pytorch.org/u/mxahan/summary])
 - Shoot me a ping if you stay nearby me and want to hit for some 4-5 rated tennis match or 2000-2200 rated table-tennis or 1800 rated chess.
+  - Table Tennis: Penhold grip, Beware of my backhand!
+Careful in the forehand.
-  - Playing Style: Aggressive, & Lot of unforced errors.
+  - Tennis: Playing Style: Aggressive, & Lot of unforced errors.
-  - Fan of g4 opening, play E4 when gets a bit serious.
+  - Chess: Fan of g4 opening, play E4 when gets a bit serious.
 - Writing critical summary blog of AI papers
   - Deeply curious about underlying mathematics.
 - Blogging about the things I get stuck.
 Hopefully others does not.